 What is the Difference Between Apple Cider and Apple Juice?

 Apple cider is the juice of apples that has not been put through a filter to remove any particles and pulp the way apple juice is.
 Apple juice is pasteurized to have a longer shelf life and doesn’t need to be refrigerated.

 Because apple cider is not pasteurized or filtered, it has a stronger flavor than apple juice and can ferment over time making it a bit fizzy and even alcoholic.

 What is Old Fashioned Hot Apple Cider?

 This drink dates back as early as the 2nd century and originated in south-west England.
 Hot cider has been enjoyed at Winter festivals and parties for hundreds of years.
-Pretty fun to think about!
-A real holiday tradition to carry on with your family.
+Drinking spiced cider on chilly nights is a real holiday tradition to carry on with your family!